FREQUENTLY ASKED QUESTIONS

 We do not issue blanket pre-approval letters as we want to look at each project before we agree to provide financing.
 We will issue property specific commitment letters for each project you ask us to look at provided we believe it is profitable for all parties involved.

 How do I get money for the improvements?

 Once the loan has closed and priority pictures are taken you can request the first draw.
-You will submit payment information for subcontractors and vendors to be paid directly.
-After the first you will provide lien waivers or receipts for the prior draw.
+You will submit payment information for subcontractors and vendors to be paid.
+After the first draw you will provide lien waivers or receipts for the prior draw.
 In addition we will make a site inspection to ensure the work and materials noted in the lien waivers and receipts are on site.
 All funds will be disbursed through the title company that closed the loan.